-All throughout his time at college, as well as the Royal Air Force Cranwell, he has been the one to receive the most coverage on the global stage.
+All throughout his time at college, as well as the Royal Air Force Cranwell, he was the one royal to receive the most coverage on the global stage.
 His tumultuous marriage to Princess Diana, which ended in a divorce in 1996, is just one of the numerous events that have rocked the British royal family in the past quarter of a century.

-Prince Charles has two children (with Princess Diana): Prince William, the Duke of Cambridge, and Prince Harry, the Duke of Sussex.
-Since April 2005, Charles has been married to Mrs. Parker Bowless (currently HRH The Duchess of Cornwall).
-Although he did have an off-and-on relationship with his father, often estranged in some regards, the two have currently ironed out their differences.
+King Charles III has two children (with Princess Diana): Prince William, the Duke of Cambridge, and Prince Harry, the Duke of Sussex.
+Since April 2005, the king has been married to Mrs. Parker Bowless (currently HRH The Duchess of Cornwall).
+Although he did have an off-and-on relationship with his father, often estranged in some regards, the two ironed out their differences.

-Prince Charles has a similar astounding record as his mother, Queen Elizabeth II.
-The Prince of Wales holds the record of being the longest-serving heir apparent in the history of Britain.
-This has been due to Queen Elizabeth II’s longevity on the throne.
+As prince, the King had a similar astounding record as his mother, Queen Elizabeth II.
+The king held the record of being the longest-serving heir apparent in the history of Britain.
+This was due to Queen Elizabeth II’s longevity (i.e. 70 years) on the throne.

 Princess Anne, the Princess Royal